jcrozum/balm-analysis/benchmark-control/README.md

 This part shows how to compare `biobalm` to `pystablemotifs` when computing control strategies.
 It works similarly to the attractor benchmark, but is simpler since we use stricter resource limits.

+ > Note that the results of `biobalm` and `pystablemotifs` do not always match.
+We have manually compared these cases and found a previously unresolved issue in `pystablemotifs` that sometimes causes spurious or redundant control strategies to be produced.

 To execute the benchmark, run the following commands:

 ```